Implement column mapping in your SaaS

 3. When users upload their file:

-• Lets users remap mismatches in a friendly UI
+• Users can remap mismatches via a clear, preview-driven UI

-4. The result: pre-cleaned, predictable data arrives at your backend—ready to use
+4. The result: cleaned, predictable data arrives at your backend—ready to use

 This removes the engineering burden of building and maintaining a flexible import system from scratch.